docker/extensions-sdk/docs/dev/api/docker.md

 ### Deprecated access to Docker objects

-!!! warning "Method deprecated"

-    The methods below are deprecated and will be removed in a future version.
+> The methods below are deprecated and will be removed in a future version.
 Use the methods specified above.

 ```typescript
 const containers = await window.ddClient.listContainers();